-Gateway 2 Purpose CEB / Full Council have approved the required funding for the project/.scheme To review requests to formally begin the project to planned timescales and to authorise the commencement of procurement activity based on an approved procurement strategy.
+Gateway 2 Purpose CEB / Full Council have approved the required funding for the project/scheme To review requests to formally begin the project to planned timescales and to authorise the commencement of procurement activity based on an approved procurement strategy.

 Note: No tender process will commence unless the specification is affordable within the budget that has been approved.
-For example, the specification indicates a cost of £1.5 million, however the budget provision is
+For example, the specification indicates a cost of £1.5 million, however the budget provision is set at £1.3 million

-- set at £1.3 million Additionally, the tender process will not commence until the Internal Project Manager has checked and approved the design specification.
-To fully understand the cost of the project including requesting additional budgetary provision from CAMAC (via report to CEB / Full Council To ensure that all internal resource requirements are captured and recorded within the PID.
+Additionally, the tender process will not commence until the Internal Project Manager has checked and approved the design specification.

+- To fully understand the cost of the project including requesting additional budgetary provision from AMAC (via report to CEB / Full Council - To ensure that all internal resource requirements are captured and recorded within the PID.
 This would include resource from Procurement, Legal and Finance.

+Where the costs of the project change, the options to address this are:

+- Value engineered to achieve the approved budget figure - Can money be vired from another part of the Capital Programme to cover the shortfall? - Does the scheme need to go back to CEB / Full Council to request the additional funding? - Where these options are not appropriate, Full AMAC may determine to stop the project from continuing.

+Documentation required

+- A Procurement Strategy document (completed with Procurement) - A fully completed Project Brief (for schemes who total cost is less than £100,000) - A fully completed Project Initiation Document (for schemes who total cost is more than £100,000)

+Gateway 3

+Purpose

-Notes: Where the costs of the project change, the options to address this are: Value engineered to achieve the approved budget figure Can money be vired from another part of the Capital Programme to cover the shortfall?
-Does the scheme need to go back to CEB / Full Council to request the additional funding?
-Where these options are not appropriate, Full CAMAC may determine to stop the project from continuing.
-A fully completed Project Initiation Document Gateway 3 Purpose CAMAC have approved the project/scheme at Gateway 2 To evaluate tender responses and approve recommendations to proceed with a preferred supplier or suppliers To fully understand the cost of the project including requesting additional budgetary provision from CAMAC (via report to CEB / Full Council Notes: Where the costs of the project change, the options to address this are: Value engineered to achieve the approved budget figure Can money be vired from another part of the Capital Programme to cover the shortfall?
-Does the scheme need to go back to CEB / Full Council to request the additional funding?
-Where these options are not appropriate, Full CAMAC may determine to stop the project from continuing.
-Documentation required A revised and fully updated Project Initiation Document Procurement Strategy template (completed with Procurement) Preferred supplier tender evaluation report/s Gateway 4 Purpose CAMAC have approved the project/scheme at Gateway 3 and any contract award has been approved following the rules set out in the Constitution. any contract award has been approved following the rules set
+- AMAC have approved the project/scheme at Gateway 2 - To evaluate tender responses and approve recommendations to proceed with a preferred supplier or suppliers - To fully understand the cost of the project including requesting additional budgetary provision from AMAC (via report to CEB / Full Council

+Where the costs of the project change, the options to address this are:

+- Value engineered to achieve the approved budget figure - Can money be vired from another part of the Capital Programme to cover the shortfall? - Does the scheme need to go back to CEB / Full Council to request the additional funding? - Where these options are not appropriate, Full AMAC may determine to stop the project from continuing.